 Find its governance platform (Snapshot, Tally, Agora, Charmverse, etc.)

-Check the number of proposals, voting data, and execution records from the past 30-90 days.
+Check the number of proposals and voting data from the past 30-90 days, and whether there are execution records.

 Determine if it is "high frequency but ineffective," or "low frequency but precise."